-Prior to this offering DLJ Merchant Banking Partners II, L.P. and affiliated funds, which we refer to as the DLJMB Funds, beneficially owned 44.4% of our outstanding common stock and after this offering these entities will beneficially own 33.7% of our outstanding common stock.
+DLJ Merchant Banking Partners II, L.P. and affiliated funds, which we refer to as the DLJMB Funds, beneficially own approximately 30.0% of our outstanding common stock.
 As a result of their stock ownership and contractual rights they received in the recapitalization, these entities have substantial control over our business, policies and affairs, including the power to: